hpc-maths/samurai/docs/source/reference/finite_volume_schemes.rst

 and flux :math:`\mathcal{F}_h(u_h)_{|F}` is computed only once and used for both contributions.

-Now, the contributions of a non-conservative scheme reads
+Now, the contributions of a non-conservative scheme read

 .. math::